 Comment: The plan proposes four benches around an open space element centrally located within the development.
 An improvement to the plan would be the incorporation of additional sitting areas in both sunny and shaded areas that would allow people to congregate and socialize.
 A circular sidewalk is proposed within the open space.
 The construction of a circular concrete sidewalk is somewhat challenging.
 Furthermore, the juxtaposition of the circular sidewalk with the streetscape sidewalk and of the circular sidewalk with a three-foot high retaining wall, cry out for a redesign of the area to set these site elements back in such a way as to provide planting and ground level paving patterns that will distinguish the private areas from the public areas of this portion of the site.
-A set of steps joining the front of the townhouses to the south of the open space would also be appropriate.
-Some play elements may also be appropriate to serve the youngest population of the community.
+It was staff's opinion that a set of steps joining the front of the townhouses to the south of the open space would also be appropriate.
 These are rather minor changes to the site and landscape plan, but require additional efforts to create a usable and inviting open space area.
 The material, details, and specifications of the retaining wall are important to integrate with the paving design within the open space.
 Lighting and trash facilities should be incorporated into the area as well.
 Staff recommends that prior to signature approval of the plans, the open-space area be redesigned to incorporate the items stated above, in order to improve the quality of the space and create a more park-like setting.

 18. At the time of detailed site plan for the single family detached units, provide for a central recreational area near the stormwater management pond to include a one story community building, including, but not limited to, an indoor fitness room and an outdoor open play area, pedestrian plaza and seating area.

 Comment: The requirement of the central recreational area near the stormwater management area was established in the approval of the conceptual site plan to be done at the same time as the detailed site plan for the single-family detached development.
 Unfortunately, this leaves the subject site void of an active recreational area until such time as the single-family development is constructed.
-As of the writing of this report, no application has been submitted for the development of the single-family detached portion of the M-X-T zone properties held by the applicant.